TomPace101/nanopore_diffusion/new_notes.md

 How do you set parameters like the log location and log level?
 Those can probably be command line parameters, rather than anything in yaml.
+Or, should they be set in the files as well?
+If it's in the files, then how do I set up those parameters, both from within python and from loading a yaml file.
+Loading from a yaml file would require a class to be registered with yaml_manager.

+It should definitely be set up so that no log is produced by default.
+It has to be specifically requested.

+The idea here is to make the logs yaml files themsleves, so that values can be written out.
+Or is that too much here?

+Do we want to automatically overwrite old logs, or implement an automatic unique-name finding approach?

 # Dependency tracking
 Here are some limitations of doit that I'd like to resolve: